ECHO: Journal of the National Black Association for Speech-Language and Hearing

 Volume 2, Number 1 Fall 2006 posted 8/31/06

-The journal welcomes submissions from professionals or scholars interested in communication breakdown and/or communication disorders in the context of the social, cultural, and linguistic diversity within and among countries around the world.
-It is especially focused on those populations where diagnostic and intervention services are limited and/or are often provided services which are not culturally appropriate.
-It is expected that scholars in those areas could include, but not limited to, speech-language pathology, audiology, psychology, linguistics, and sociology.”
+ECHO: Journal of the National Black Association for Speech-Language and Hearing welcomes submissions from researchers and clinicians interested in communication and language/literacy development, disorders, and differences in the context of the social, cultural, and linguistic diversity within and among countries around the world.
+It is especially focused on those populations where assessment and intervention services are limited and/or are administered in ways that are not culturally-sensitive and culturally-fair.
+Authors can include, but are not limited to, speech-language pathologists, audiologists, speech scientists, psychologists, linguists, and sociologists.

-Articles can cover to any aspect of child or adult language communication and swallowing, including prevention, screening, assessment, intervention, and environmental modifications.
-Special issues of the journal concerning a specific topic may also be suggested by an author or initiated by the editor.
+Articles can cover any aspect of child or adult language/literacy, communication, and swallowing, including prevention, screening, assessment, intervention, and environmental modifications.
+Additional topics may include, but are not limited to, the following:

 Submissions may include: